0x1mahmoud/0x1-XSS/WRITE-UP.md

 ## Description

-I discovered Server-Side Template Injection (SSTI) Vulnerability.
-Also, it can be modified as Improper Neutralization of Directives in Statically Saved Code (Static Code Injection). i was a user and able to see the DB config by executing the SSTI payload once I have entered I saw the configuration As well as I confirm that it prints the ID command and I saw it's a "root" in the attached picture In CWE:
+Discovered Server-Side Template Injection (SSTI) Vulnerability.
+Also, it can be modified as Improper Neutralization of Directives in Statically Saved Code (Static Code Injection). i was a user and able to access the application configuration from templates "config" by executing the SSTI payload once I have entered.
+As well as I confirm that it prints the "id" command and it's print "root".
+In CWE:
 - CWE-96: Improper Neutralization of Directives in Statically Saved Code ('Static Code Injection')